Michael R. Crowder, Esq.

 Michael particularly appreciates being an advocate for his elderly clients.
 He assists them in planning for, applying for, and remaining eligible for Medicaid, VA, SSI, and other benefits.
 He has won multiple hard-fought appeals for his clients' TennCare and SSI benefits.
 He also helps them negotiate, or, if necessary, litigate family disputes over property rights or other issues.
 Additionally, he helps clients obtain and administer conservatorships for their disabled loved ones.

-Cityview Magazine has recognized Michael as a Top Attorney in Knoxville for Elder Law in both 2018 and 2020.
+Cityview Magazine has recognized Michael as a Top Attorney in Knoxville for Elder Law in 2018, 2020, and 2021.

 Michael is a member of the National Academy of Elder Law Attorneys.